reframe-hpc/reframe/docs/manpage.rst

    .. versionchanged:: 3.10.0

       The option's behaviour was adapted and extended in order to work with the updated test naming scheme.

+   .. versionchanged:: 4.0.0

+      Support selecting tests by their hash code.

 .. option:: -p, --prgenv=NAME